 5. Gather Your Documentation

-6. Be Prepared for a Home Study
+6. Get Ready for a Home Study

-7. Connect with Other LGBTQ+ Families
+7. Build Ties with Other LGBTQ+ Families

 8. Be Patient and Prepare for Challenges